 - Choose the desired race from the options.

 - If your desired race is a marathon it is advisable to input the number of miles/kilometers you run on a weekly basis.

 - The predictor will calculate the time of your desired race and the average pace of that race.

 Before using the race time predictor, it is important to be aware of certain assumptions tied to the tool:

 It is assumed the runner has done the appropriate training for the distance he wants to run.

 If you’ve run an excellent time on your 10K race yesterday that does not mean that you will be able to run a half-marathon in the desired time today.
 Appropriate rest is needed between races.

 Table of times calculated by the race time predictor

-The table shows times of the most common races given by the race time predictor using the Riegel formula.
+The table shows the times of the most common races given by the race time predictor using the Riegel formula.